What are the most exciting upcoming IPOs 2023 and beyond?

 However, investors will need to be patient.

 CEO Peter McGuinness told Yahoo Finance in February 2023 that the company would “probably not” go public by the end of the year, citing market conditions and being well-capitalized.
+A year later, he suggested the company may consider an acquisition instead of a public debut.

 Read more about the Impossible Foods IPO.